 Beware the hidden fat foods which are normally those tasty party foods quiche, sausages, pork pie, salami, and dips are some examples.
 Of course biscuits, cakes and desserts should also be kept to a minimum and only eaten as a special treat.

 Bread, potatoes and pasta are all carbohydrate foods that have received bad press in the past.
 On their own, these foods do not make you fat.
-However, if you have a big cheese sandwich, knob of butter on your potato (or have chips), or make a rich cream sauce for the pasta you will increase the amount of fat you are eating.
+However, if you have a big cheese sandwich, a knob of butter on your potato (or have chips), or make a rich cream sauce for the pasta you will increase the amount of fat you are eating.

 Alcohol taken in moderation can be beneficial to health, but if you are watching your weight, it is relevant to know that the calories from alcohol cannot be used as fuel for exercise, nor do they provide any vitamins, minerals or fibre.

 The butter vs. margarine debate continues to rage.
 The best advice is not to eat a lot of either, but to eat a little of both.
 Extra Virgin Olive Oil is ideal for salads and Canola oil for cooking.